-Seeking authentic and high-quality Thai food in the Catalan capital can be somewhat of a challenge, especially if you are from a city like London where Asian fare is intrinsic to its gastronomic scene.
+Seeking authentic and high-quality Thai food in Barcelona can be somewhat of a challenge, especially if you are from a city like London where Asian fare is intrinsic to its gastronomic scene.
 Thai Together, founded by the charming Liz Kalnin, not only provides the opportunity to sample delicious Thai cuisine, but also teaches you how to cook it for yourself.

 Born and bred in Thailand, Liz relocated to Barcelona to share her passion for Thai cooking with tourists and locals alike.
 She recently began holding classes in El Raval’s quirky kitchen space ‘Espai Egg’, with help from Valerie at Event Maker Barcelona, who occasionally helps to manage and promote Liz’s classes.

 Each class consists of a hands-on and interactive experience, under Liz’s professional and patient instruction, whilst surrounding by like-minded people with a love of Thai food in Barcelona.
 Whether you’re an Asian cuisine newbie or connoisseur, Thai Together welcomes guests of all abilities with an eagerness to learn and to sample unique flavours.
 However, if cooking comes as a challenge to you, you can rest assured as unlimited wine is provided throughout the evening to calm any cooking nerves!

 Liz’s begins the class with an introduction to Thai cooking, from the typical ingredients used to how to prepare and combine fresh ingredients to create spectacular dishes.
 Whilst the recipes vary from class to class – perfect if you’d like to return to one of Liz’s sessions – the menu always consists of three distinctly Thai dishes.
 That said, each course has an innovative twist and several personal touches by Liz to ensure that the menu caters to all palettes, tastes and dietary requirements.